DataTalksClub/machine-learning-zoomcamp/cohorts/2023/article.md

 The deadline for finishing the article is 31 January, 23:00 CET.

+## Articles from 2022

+* Add your article above this line

 ### Past articles

 See examples of articles from the previous cohorts [here](../../article/README.md)